matratau000/Ollama-test-validate-prompts-across-multiple-models/README.md

 ## Expected Output

-After running the script, you can expect an output similar to the following in the `analysis_results.json` file:
+After running the script with the initial question "What colors are in the rainbow", you can expect an output similar to the following in the `analysis_results.json` file:

 ```json
 {